swaranga/dloom/README.md

 # Package-specific settings
 link_overrides:
-  vim: # Package name; just a name to group some related files together; does not need to be an executable in the system; dloom expects a directory with the same name under which the files to be linked will be found
+  # The package name; this is just a name to group some related files together;
+  # This does not need to be an executable in the system;
+  # dloom expects a directory with the same name in the source_dir, under which the files to be linked will be found
+  vim:
     target_dir: "~/.config/nvim"  # Override target for all files under the vim package
     conditions: # Conditions for linking; multiple conditions can be specified and are AND-ed together
       os: # Operating system; multiple OS can be specified; multiple conditions are OR-ed together